ICF International (ICFI)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-ICF International’s EPS grew at a remarkable 12.3% compounded annual growth rate over the last five years, higher than its 5.6% annualized revenue growth.
-However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.
+ICF International’s EPS grew at a solid 10% compounded annual growth rate over the last five years, higher than its 4.4% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, ICF International reported adjusted EPS of $1.67, down from $2.13 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects ICF International’s full-year EPS of $7.14 to stay about the same.
+In Q4, ICF International reported adjusted EPS of $1.47, down from $1.87 in the same quarter last year.
+This print slightly missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects ICF International’s full-year EPS of $6.74 to grow 5.6%.

 8. Cash Is King